Chih-Che-Fang/MyBookStore2/docs/design.md

 We dynamically create a security group and open HTTP port 8000-8002, 22 for servers

 ### 4.Dynamic server creation
 We have pr-created Amazon AMI image that has Docker installed.
 We dynamically create a security group that allows HTTP REST API access permission.
 We create an EC2 instance from the pre-created AMI image and attached it with the created security group.
-We tag each EC2 instance with a tag MyBazaar32144321" so that we can later access them and release them.
+We tag each EC2 instance with a tag MyBookStore32144321" so that we can later access them and release them.

 ### 5.Dynamic code migration and docker image build-up
 We migrate the latest code to the remote server using SCP and invoke script ec2_setup.sh to build the docker image, run the docker image, and start the corresponding server on that EC2 machine

-### 6.Perform test 1 ~ test 4
+### 6.Perform all testing cases
 We automatically build a docker image for the client and run the client in a container.
 Then the client can launch multiple threads and perform multiple HTTP requests to the frontend server.
-That is, the client will run test1 ~ test4 in order and send requests to the frontend server.
+That is, the client will run all test cases in order and send requests to the frontend server.

 ### 7.Gather test output(log) for validation
-We use SCP to pull test output under the output folder from all remote servers.
+We use SCP to pull test logs under the output folder from all remote servers.
 We store the output from each server to the local machine's output folder.
 The output is named with catalog_log and order_log, which represent the catalog server's log and order server's log respectively.

 ### 8.Release AWS resource
-We terminate all EC2 instances, delete the security group, and key pairs created previously at the end of the test
+We terminate all EC2 instances, delete the security group, and key pairs & temporary files created previously at the end of the test

 # Validation & Test
 ## Test Cases